kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 10-20/20 - Maghaven IV (9-7-25).md

 	- Blood well vial - 400g, Rhythm-Maker's Drums - 400g: 2-3 days to arrive
 		- We spent 800g
 	- Amulet of the Devout - Lewis has to go somewhere divine to obtain it
 - Lewis crafted Rem the rest of his plate armor
--
+	- Talked about Lewis's indecision.
+Lewis asked what Rem would do if his god wasn't talking to him and someone offered him power beyond belief.
+Rem asked what drew him to St. Imelda.
+It's who Lewis grew up knowing, who his family believed in, peacemaker.
+They stayed out of the war until his dad and bro were killed, him and his mom ran.
+Lewis is trying to find a peaceful solution but the LG is offering him it, has more impact/results than St. Im.